Light Scattering Study of Polymer Network Formation in a Supercritical Diluent

 We have undertaken a study of the benefits of using near-critical and supercritical fluids in synthesizing microcellular foams.
 In this study, we use dynamic light scattering to study the formation of the polymer network directly in near-critical and supercritical freon-22.
 The polymer system studied is ethylene-glycoldimethacrylate+methylmethacrylate.
 We have previously obtained microcellular foams by direct polymerization in this system and this study elucidates the gelation process by tracking the correlation length of the inhomogeneities as a function of reaction time from the monomeric state to the gel transition.

 Supercritical Fluid Engineering Science

 Cheung, Michael, "Light Scattering Study of Polymer Network Formation in a Supercritical Diluent" (1993).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 330.

 Also published in:

 ACS Symposium Series, Vol. 514.
 July 23, 2009